Eating During Cancer Treatment

 - Do not lie down right after you eat.
 If you need to lie down, use several pillows to keep your head high.
-Your caregiver may be able to order medicines to decrease or prevent nausea.
+Your healthcare provider may be able to order medicines to decrease or prevent nausea.

-- Drink plenty of liquids to replace fluids lost during vomiting.
+- Drink more liquids to replace fluids lost during vomiting.
 Drink sips of clear liquids such as water, sports drinks, water, apple juice, and broth.

-- Drink plenty of caffeine-free liquids to prevent dehydration.
+- Drink caffeine-free liquids to prevent dehydration.
 Good liquids to drink are water, diluted juices, broth, and caffeine-free tea or coffee.